-Unfolding Health Tech Revolution: The Next Big Thing in Indian Healthcare
+Unfolding Health Tech Revolution: The Next Big Thing in Digital Healthcare

 In the last few decades, the advent of technology has touched all aspects of our lives.
-One field that has seen major growth and transformation due to technology is the healthcare field.
+One field that has seen major growth and transformation due to technology is the health tech revolution.

 Healthcare has been the Achilles heel of India for far too long now.
 Despite massive planning by successive governments over the years, the healthcare field is still in a precarious situation.
 The COVID pandemic has fully exposed the vulnerabilities and shortcomings of the healthcare sector in India.
 One of the biggest challenges that remains is the extremely disproportionate doctor-patient ratio in India.
 So, in response, various governmental and private stakeholders have been consistently trying over the last few years to leverage the recent technological advances to ensure affordable, quality, and timely healthcare for everyone in the country.